awsdocs/amazon-redshift-developer-guide/doc_source/String_functions_header.md

 String functions process and manipulate character strings or expressions that evaluate to character strings\.
 When the *string* argument in these functions is a literal value, it must be enclosed in single quotes\.
 Supported data types include CHAR and VARCHAR\.

 The following section provides the function names, syntax, and descriptions for supported functions\.
-All offsets into strings are 1\-based\.
+All offsets into strings are one\-based\.
 <a name="string-functions-deprecated"></a>
 **Deprecated Leader Node\-Only Functions**
 The following string functions are deprecated because they execute only on the leader node\.
 For more information, see [Leader Node–Only Functions](c_SQL_functions_leader_node_only.md)